This statement applies to the oiahe.org.uk domain.

 If you think that there is a problem with the accessibility of our website, please let us know so that we can try to put it right.
 If you have reported a problem with our website, or asked for an alternative format, but you are not happy with our response, you can contact us to register your difficulty.
 This helps us improve our systems.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).

 If you’re not happy with how we respond to your complaint, you can contact the Equality Advisory and Support Service (EASS).

 The OIA is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
 These are internationally recognised guidelines for building accessible websites.

-- Some PDF documents may not be readily accessible to screen readers and may not be formatted for visually impaired users.
+Some PDF documents may not be readily accessible to screen readers and some older documents published before 23 September 2018 may not be formatted for visually impaired users.
 We make every effort to make sure these documents are as accessible as possible.
 If you require any of our documents in a different format, please contact us.

 We routinely check our website with an accessibility checker to ensure that we meet necessary accessibility standards.